 - Grades shall be submitted at the end of each term in all subjects given in the term, including thesis.
 Each report of grades shall be endorsed by the Faculty member in charge of the subject.
 Once submitted, grades shall not be changed except to correct errors or to fulfill specific provisions under O, OX, and I grades.
 Instructors may also submit written comments on forms provided.
 These comments are addressed to the student and to the Faculty Advisor or Registration Officer.
-Comments are retained in the student's internal file. - 2.62 The grades described below are not rigidly related to any numerical scores or distribution function. - 2.62.1 The grades to be awarded to students who satisfactorily complete the work of a subject by the end of a term and the definitions of these grades are: - A Exceptionally good performance, demonstrating a superior understanding of the subject matter, a foundation of extensive knowledge, and a skillful use of concepts and/or materials.

-- B Good performance, demonstrating capacity to use the appropriate concepts, a good understanding of the subject matter, and an ability to handle the problems and materials encountered in the subject. - C Adequate performance, demonstrating an adequate understanding of the subject matter, an ability to handle relatively simple problems, and adequate preparation for moving on to more advanced work in the field. - D Minimally acceptable performance, demonstrating at least partial familiarity with the subject matter and some capacity to deal with relatively simple problems, but also demonstrating deficiencies serious enough to make it inadvisable to proceed further in the field without additional work. - P When the use of the single passing grade P is authorized, it may reflect performance at any of the levels, A, B, C, D.
+Comments are retained in the student's internal file. - 2.62 The grades described below are not rigidly related to any numerical scores or distribution function. - 2.62.1 The grades to be awarded to students who satisfactorily complete the work of a subject by the end of a term and the definitions of these grades are: - A Exceptionally good performance, demonstrating a superior understanding of the subject matter, a foundation of extensive knowledge, and a skillful use of concepts and/or materials. - B Good performance, demonstrating capacity to use the appropriate concepts, a good understanding of the subject matter, and an ability to handle the problems and materials encountered in the subject. - C Adequate performance, demonstrating an adequate understanding of the subject matter, an ability to handle relatively simple problems, and adequate preparation for moving on to more advanced work in the field. - D Minimally acceptable performance, demonstrating at least partial familiarity with the subject matter and some capacity to deal with relatively simple problems, but also demonstrating deficiencies serious enough to make it inadvisable to proceed further in the field without additional work. - P When the use of the grade P is authorized, it reflects performance at any of the levels A, B, or C, with grading to be done on a P/D/F basis.